javadroider/interview-prep/src/main/java/com/javadroider/interviewprep/designpatterns/InPlainWords.md

-Creattional (FABS P)
+#Creational (FABS P)

 Prototype pattern creates object based on an existing object through cloning.

 Singleton ensures that only one object of a particular class is ever created.

-Structural (DAFF CP)
+#Structural (DAFF CP)

     Decorator pattern lets you dynamically change the behavior of an object at run time by wrapping them in an object of a decorator class.